BRCAChallenge/brca-exchange/website/content/variantsDefault.md

-This is the BRCA Exchange Clinical Space.
+This is the BRCA Exchange Summary View.
 Clinical significance for variants, where denoted, is from expert review by the ENIGMA consortium.
 Additional variant review is ongoing.